-Mark MacDonald, Tappan Zee Constructors, LLC
+Photo courtesy of Mark MacDonald, Tappan Zee Constructors, LLC

 The U.S. Department of Labor projects that employment in highway, street, and bridge construction will increase by 23 percent through 2022, with 67,500 jobs added across the United States.
 These numbers are above and beyond the job openings created by retiring workers.
 According to a 2013 article in Forbes Magazine, “America’s Skilled Trades Dilemma: Shortages Loom as Most-In-Demand Group of Workers Age,” almost one in five skilled construction workers were 55 years or older in 2012, and more than half were 45 years and older.
 Employers are finding it difficult to fill vacancies in these middle-skill occupations.
 Women are a key labor pool that can help this sector of the economy meet its hiring needs.